 SuperTap 6-Tap component with quarter note delays spreading narrow to wide.
 Notice how each succeeding delay gets brighter as it moves outward:

-Instead of feeding a vocal directly into the reverb, try feeding the slap delays into the reverb.
-Once you have established the larger space, you can feed some of the direct signal of the lead vocal into the reverb to help fill out the effect.
+You can feed some of the direct signal of the lead vocal into the reverb to help fill out the delay-reverb effect.
 If you have repeating delays, these too will be greatly enhanced by adding reverb.
 In the effect send balances between direct and delayed signals, you will quickly find the right combination to create the natural, believable depth field you are looking for.

 It is often helpful to adjust the delay settings in the context of the whole mix and only solo the vocal to fine tune the settings.
-This way you will quickly find the delay timings and filter settings that fit best into the mix.
+This way you will quickly find the delay timings, reverb parameters, and filter settings that fit best into the mix.

 A Little History…